Weeks-UNC/RNAvigate/docs/source/installation.rst

    If you are using UNC's Longleaf computing cluster, skip ahead to "Longleaf installation".

-Open a terminal and navigate to the directory you'll be saving RNAvigate, then clone the github repository.
-Navigate into the RNAvigate directory and install the package.
+1. Open a terminal and navigate to the directory you'll be saving RNAvigate.
+2. Clone the github repository.
+3. Navigate into the RNAvigate directory.
+4. Create and activate a conda enviroment using the included env.yaml file
+5. Install the RNAvigate package in the new conda environment.

 .. code-block::
    :caption: Downloading the github repository

    git clone https://github.com/Weeks-UNC/RNAvigate.git
    cd RNAvigate
-   pip install .
+   conda env create -f env.yaml -n rnavigate source activate rnavigate pip install .

-If you are using Anaconda to manage environments, the easiest way to ensure an appropriate environment is to create one using the included env.yaml file.
-If not, open the yaml file in a text editor.
-There you will find the dependencies that you will need to install.
+If you are planning to use Jupyter Notebooks to do your analyses (highly recommended), you will need to make the new conda environment available to Jupyter.
 .. code-block::
    :caption: Creating a Jupyter Notebook conda environment

-   conda env create -f RNAvigate/env.yaml -n rnavigate source activate rnavigate python -m ipykernel install --user --name=rnavigate
+   python -m ipykernel install --user --name=rnavigate

 If this occured without errors, your installation is complete.